jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 What’s the minimum information needed, and what’s the fastest way to learn it?

+Obviously the answer depends,
+in part,
-Obviously the answer depends in part on where we want to go.
+on where we want to go.
 But there is a common foundation that is often required.
 This book aims to provide that foundation in a practical way.